ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 - Proficient with trumpet, bag pipes, and percussion instruments
 - Song of Rest - Allies get 1d6 HP during short rest
 - Stone cunning - +2 on history checks related to stone
+- 1 free nat 20 to use whenever
 # Stats
 - Proficiency Bonus - (+3)
 - Strength - 15 (+2)